freenas/freenas-docs/userguide/sharing.rst

  Do you want to continue this operation? <Y/N> [N]: y

-You will get an additional warning if the share is currently open in Explorer::
+An additional warning is shown if the share is currently open in Explorer::

  There are open files and/or incomplete directory searches pending on the connection